 Interactive Audio Lessons

-The clearest highlight of the Pimsleur program is their series of audio lessons.
+The clearest win for Pimsleur is their series of audio lessons.
 Put simply, Pimsleur is much better than Babbel at developing your listening comprehension and speaking skills.

-One of the biggest accelerants of learning a new language is getting frequent, heavy doses of verbalization.
-You need to routinely hear and speak the new language you’re learning to get comfortable with it, and Pimsleur offers more of an opportunity to do that than Babbel.
+One of the most important aspects of learning a new language is getting frequent, heavy doses of speaking and listening practice.
+You need to routinely hear and speak the new language you’re learning to get comfortable with it, and Pimsleur offers more opportunities for that.

-To be fair, Babbel does use a mock conversation in just about lesson as well, but each one is just 2-3 minutes long, and it’s nothing like what Pimsleur offers with their audio lessons.
+To be fair, Babbel does use a mock conversation in almost lesson as well, but each one is just 2-3 minutes long, and it’s nothing like what Pimsleur offers with their audio lessons.

-The Pimsleur audio exercises are great at building your listening and speaking skills, and you’ll develop an ear for understanding the language much more quickly with their daily audio lessons.
+The Pimsleur audio exercises definitely build your listening and speaking skills, and you’ll develop an ear for understanding the language much more quickly with their daily audio lessons.

 Flexible Lesson Format

-My second highlight for Pimsleur piggybacks on the first advantage.
-Because the Pimsleur audio lessons are audio-based, they’re a lot more flexible than Babbel’s lessons.
-Even though each Pimsleur lesson takes a lot longer to complete (about an hour vs 15 minutes for Babbel), the beauty of the 30-minute audio portion of each lesson is that you’re not tied to your phone.
+Because the Pimsleur lessons are audio-based, they’re a lot more flexible than Babbel’s lessons.
+Even though each Pimsleur lesson takes a lot longer to complete, the beauty of the audio lesson is that you’re not tied to your phone.

 For half of each Pimsleur lesson, you don’t have to be staring at a screen, matching word pairs and doing fill-in-the-blanks.
 With their audio lessons, you can hit play and go about whatever you’re doing.